2009 Salvadoran presidential election: Results

-FMLN won the election with 51.3% of the vote, while ARENA received 48.7%, marking the first time ARENA had lost a presidential election in 20 years.
+Funes won the election with 51.3% of the vote, while Avila received 48.7%, marking the first time ARENA had lost a presidential election in 20 years.
 Of the election, Funes said, "This is the happiest night of my life, and I want it to be the night of El Salvador's greatest hope.
 I want to thank all the people who voted for me and chose that path of hope and change." Ávila conceded defeat, saying that he and his party "will be a constructive opposition."
 An observation team from the Organization of American States said that the elections were held without any major incidents, although there were claims of Hondurans voting at a voting center in Torola, Morazán.

 Several governments said that they looked forward to working with the new government, including Taiwan and the United States.